marts/hdf5view/README.md

 ## TODO:

-* Actually use pyqtgraph to plot some stuff.
-* Add an image view
+* Add xy plots in pyqtgraph
 * Add some 3D stuff
 * Build a deb package